ssoonmi/05-20-Lecture-Notes/W9D5/W9_filled_in_LOs.md

     - `position: relative` - positioned relative to closest parent ancestor
     - `position: absolute` - removes from regular flow of the page.
     - `position: static` - the default positioning of all elements.
+    - The MC quiz from earlier in the week is good for positioning stuff.

 1. Identify elements rendered with specific padding and margin settings